47chapters/letsgo/docs/tutorials/configuring-custom-domain.md

 ### Decide what domain names to use

 The _web_ and _API_ components of your app will be running on distinct domain names.
-One common pattern is to host your website on the root domain, e.g. `contoso.com`, and the _API_ compnent on a subdomain, e.g. `api.contoso.com`.
+One common pattern is to host your website on the root domain, e.g. `contoso.com`, and the _API_ component on a subdomain, e.g. `api.contoso.com`.

-Before continuing, decide what domain names will be used for the the _web_ and _API_ components.
+Before continuing, decide what domain names will be used for the _web_ and _API_ components.
 For illustration purposes, this tutorial will assume you are using `contoso.com` for your _web_ component, and `api.contoso.com` for the _API_.

 ### Configure the custom domain for the _web_ and _API_ components